righettod/toolbox-codescan/README.md

 ## 🎯 Description

-The goal of this image is to provide a ready-to-use toolbox to perform offline scanning of a code base using [Semgrep](https://semgrep.dev/) OSS version.
+The goal of this image is to provide a ready-to-use toolbox to perform **offline scanning** of a code base.

-💡 The goal is to prevent any disclosure of the code base scanned.
+💡 The goal is to **prevent any disclosure** of the code base scanned.

 ## 📦 Build

-Use the following set of command to build the docker image of the toolbox:
+💻 Use the following set of command to build the docker image of the toolbox:

 ```bash
 git clone https://github.com/righettod/toolbox-codescan.git